Darla Moore School of Business

-Adam Steinbach is an Assistant Professor in the Management department of the Darla Moore School of Business at the University of South Carolina.
+Adam Steinbach is an assistant professor in the management department at the Moore School.
 Steinbach received his Ph.D. from Michigan State University and also holds a bachelor's degree in finance from the University of Notre Dame.
 His research expertise is in strategic management, specifically focusing on the psychological and compensation factors that motivate executive decision-making as well as the social evaluations made by stakeholders in response to those decisions.
 His research has been published in Strategic Management Journal and the Academy of Management Annals.
 Steinbach also teaches in the area of strategic management at the undergraduate level.

 Strategic Management (MGMT 478)

 We don’t just learn the concepts in my class, we apply them to unique and interesting real-world examples.
 When you’re in my class, you do not just come to listen to me lecture; you come to take part and share your thoughts in a very interactive and often lively discussion about important issues and decisions facing organizations that I am confident will be interesting to you.
 And if you don’t like my examples, you get to study whatever organization you’d like for your final team project.